Chris-V/homeassistant-config/backlog.md

 _Empty_

 ## Improvements
-- Improve naming of some entities (mostly add prefixes)
+- Improve naming of some entities (mostly add prefixes).
+Use customize/friendly_name for those who without a name config

 ## Automations
 ### Turn on porch light: